J0llyMan/Defensive-Security/Cyber-Threat-Intelligence/YARA/LOKI.md

 ## 📊 User Experience

-When I ran LOKI for the first time, it immediately generated a **structured report**.
+When I ran LOKI for the first time, it immediately generated a **structured report** (Check CTFs & Projects for further details).
 The report included:

 - A list of suspicious files with explanations
 - Indicators flagged as high, medium, or low risk